Military Children deserve our gratitude

-Public expressions of gratitude for our nation’s veterans and active military members are rightfully common across our country.
+Gratitude for our nation’s veterans and active military members are rightfully common across our country.
 We hold in our hearts the exceptional nature of their bravery and service.

 These young people often encounter unique psychological and social challenges in light of their close family connection to America’s heroes.

-“Children of deployed military personnel have more school-, family-, and peer-related emotional difficulties, compared with national samples,” according to the Substance Abuse and Mental Health Services Administration.
+“Children of deployed military personnel have more school, family and peer-related emotional difficulties, compared with national samples,” according to the Substance Abuse and Mental Health Services Administration.

 Dr. Robert Begtrup, a psychiatrist at Centerstone and retired U.S. Army Reserve colonel who served families at Fort Campbell, agrees.

 They may experience anxiety and depression when a parent is gone.
-When the entire family is back home together, they’re worried about the next deployment.
+Then, when the family is back home together, they’re worried about the next deployment.

 They may also struggle to make social connections if a parent is frequently reassigned to a new base.

 Lisa Eggebeen, LCSW and director at the Steven A. Cohen Military Family Clinic at Centerstone, which serves post 9/11 veterans and their families, says, “Considering the operational tempo and deployment cycles in their family culture, it’s important for these kids to explore their feelings, confront their concerns and develop healthy coping skills.
 Some military children have avoided close friendships, knowing a goodbye is bound to follow.”